meken/cloud-hackathons/hacks/genmedia-on-gcp/solutions.md

 ### Notes & Guidance

-The storyboard images created in the previous challenge can be used as *Reference* to generate the video clips.
+The storyboard images created in the previous challenge should be used as a *Reference* to generate the video clips.
+If the participants gloss over this, they will struggle with consistency.
+Similarly, just like the previous challenge, **DO NOT** let them struggle for too long.

 > [!NOTE]
 > At the time of this writing only Veo 2 can do references, so it's okay if participants use that model.